cloudmesh-community/fa18-523-84/project-report/pi_cluster_setup.md

 Before pluging the SD card into the Raspberry Pi we will want to add a file to the boot partition.
 Open notepad or another editor and save a blank file as "ssh" with no file extension.
 When the raspberry pi boots up it will see this file and enable SSH connections.
 At this point we will also edit the **config.txt** file.
 In the file we need to uncomment this line: ```hdmi_force_hotplug=1```.
 This will ensure that your monitor will work correctly should you need to plug it in to trouble shoot during the next step.

-**Optional:** For this example we will be connnecting the parent node of our cluster to a WiFi network.
+**Optional:** For this example we will be connecting the parent node of our cluster to a WiFi network.
 This can be done automatically by adding a file to the boot partition of the SD card (same location as the ssh file).
 To do this open up a text editor and add the following code to the file [@Headless setup].

 ```
 country=US